carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > data transfers should not obstruct operation of the login node for anybody else.
 Check with your
 > cluster's documentation or its support team, if such a transfer node is available.
 As a rule of
 > thumb, consider all transfers of a volume larger than 500MB to 1GB as large.
 But these numbers
-> change, e.g. depending on the network connection of yourself and of your cluster or other factors.
+> change, e.g., depending on the network connection of yourself and of your cluster or other factors.
 {: .callout}

 The real work on a cluster gets done by the *worker* (or *compute*) *nodes*.
 Worker nodes come in